bachthyaglx/advanced_software_engineering/README.md

 # 3. DDD

 The DDD shows bounded contexts of system that are defined around key domain entities, including users, movies, rooms, seats, bookings, tickets, payment.
-Each bounded context is tailored to handle operations and rules related to that specific entity.
+Each bounded context is customized to handle operations and rules related to that specific entity.
 For instance, the user bounded context manages user authentication, registration, and customer-related functionalities, while the movie bounded context handles tasks like retrieving movie information, managing directors, and maintaining release dates, etc...

 ![Cinema_DDD](https://github.com/bachthyaglx/advanced_software_engineering/assets/62774638/bd506c19-1724-4145-a1b3-887c02103031)